buzzqw/TUS/OBSS/OBSSv2-eng.md

 *Hit:* 10 (1d10 + 5) piercing damage.

+>> **Il Saurovall**: Legend has it that when Calicante first descended to Earth, he saw the *horses* and felt an incredible disgust for these hideous beings, making them all explode with a simple act of will.
+Not satisfied, moments later all *equines* met the same fate.

+Donkeys, mules, horses, zebras... only camels and dromedaries, not being true equines, were spared, though many think Calicante is simply ignoring them...

+Nethergal, rather shocked by the loss of a useful animal for carrying messages and rideable over long distances, and lacking the power to create a new creature from nothing, turned to Efrem and Orlaith.
+She asked Efrem to identify an animal that could be robust, fast, and suitable for riding, while asking Orlaith to instill obedience and courage in it.

+Efrem, knowing that Torbiorn had brought millions of his beloved dinosaurs to the planet, chose the Parasaurolophus and, with Orlaith's support, made it more compact, small, tame, herbivorous: perfect for riding.

+He also created a smaller, dwarf version that could adapt to carrying creatures of small size.

+Unfortunately mosquitoes, bedbugs, and flies remained, to everyone's utmost displeasure!

 ## Saurovall, Draft
 - **Size/Type**: Large beast, unaligned
 - **Ability**: Str 4 Dex 0 Con 1 Int -3 Wis 0 Cha -2